Why Most Agencies Leave 40% of Their Margin on the Table

 When DM Champ runs it, Stripe is connected once.
 The credit packs are defined once.
 Auto-recharge is set once.
 Webhooks are handled.
 Every client sees their own credit balance in their white-labeled dashboard.
 You see the aggregate revenue in your Agency dashboard.

-The features that make this work: Stripe credit reselling built into the Agency tier, webhook auto-recharge for non-Stripe regions, per-sub-account credit balances, the white-labeled dashboard where clients top up themselves, the multi-channel inbox unified across all sub-accounts.
+The features that make this work: Stripe credit reselling included with the lifetime deal (Tier 3 up) and the Agency monthly plan, webhook auto-recharge for non-Stripe regions, per-sub-account credit balances, the white-labeled dashboard where clients top up themselves, the multi-channel inbox unified across all sub-accounts.